jav-solo/jav-solo/README.md

 - ⚡ Fun fact: ...
 -->

-## Welcome to the GitHub page of Jav Solo
+# Welcome to the GitHub page of Jav Solo
-Professional software engineer

 ### Currently working on
 - Game development skills 👾